fastoch/Networking/VLAN_Trunk_Links.md

 There's another special VLAN that we need to consider.
 This is called the **native VLAN**.
 The native VLAN was created to support devices that don't support VLANs.

 Think of a hub or a cheap switch, for example.
-If you connect one of these devices to a trunk link, they won't be able to tag any of the traffic they send.
+If you connect one of these devices to a trunk link, they won't be able
+to tag any of the traffic they send.
+So, which VLAN is this traffic a part of?
+The answer is: **the native VLAN**.

+By default, the native VLAN is VLAN 1.
+But we can change this to another VLAN if we want to.

+What happens if traffic passes from a switch to a hub?
-So this traffice will be a part of the native VLAN
+Any frames that are part of the native VLAN will be sent out **untagged**.
+This keeps compatibility with these non-VLAN-enabled devices.

+---

+## LAB (part 2)

+`show vlan brief` to see the vlans on the switch.

+Under interface config mode (config-if), we can use the following cmd to change trunking parameters:
+`switchport trunk native vlan 2`
+The native vlan became vlan 2 instead of vlan 1.

+It's not mandatory, but it is a good idea to have both switches use the same native VLAN.
+**But how do the two switches know that there is a mismatch?**
+How does one switch know how the other is configured?
+It does this by using a protocol called "CDP" or "**Cisco Discovery Protocol**".
+This is one of those types of traffic that flows betweens the switches themselves and always use VLAN 1.